docker/login-action/README.md

 ### GitHub Container Registry

-To authenticate against the [GitHub Container Registry](https://docs.github.com/en/packages/getting-started-with-github-container-registry), you will need to create a new [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the [appropriate scopes](https://docs.github.com/en/packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images#authenticating-with-the-container-registry).
+To authenticate against the [GitHub Container Registry](https://docs.github.com/en/packages/getting-started-with-github-container-registry), you will need to [enable it for your user or organization account](https://docs.github.com/en/packages/guides/enabling-improved-container-support) and create a new [personal access token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the [appropriate scopes](https://docs.github.com/en/packages/getting-started-with-github-container-registry/migrating-to-github-container-registry-for-docker-images#authenticating-with-the-container-registry).

 ```yaml